 Eugene's "Counter Culture" Era

 Eugene's peace, flowers and love legacy blossomed in the late 60s and early 70s.
 From the Saturday Market to Nancy's Yogurt, this was the budding of many things to come.
 Learn about the local author Ken Kesey and his bus "Further."
 High school students might consider a book report on one of Kesey's books.
 Check out the origins of the Oregon Country Fair and tie dye some t-shirts.
 Shop some of Eugene's original natural foods markets like the Kiva and Sundance.
 Take the kids on a culinary tour, sampling tofu and growing their own sprouts.
-Start at the Saturday Market, then explore the wholesome menus at Morning Glory, Cornbread Cafe and New Day Bakery.
+Start at the Saturday Market, then explore the wholesome menus at Morning Glory and New Day Bakery.
 The eclectic Whiteaker neighborhood will give you a modern taste of how the legacy of Eugene's counter culture has shaped the town today.

 Eugene's creative thinkers, artisans and local innovators are the genesis for many nationally-recognized and environmentally aware products like the Burley bike trailer and today's Bike Friday travel bicycles.
 You can also learn about tech start ups, food products from Yogi teas to Toby's salad dressings, and recycling businesses like BRING.
 There are many environmental groups offering voluntarism opportunities that children can partake in.
 All of these avenues demonstrate the community's alternative and pioneering approach for improvement.